fluffle/ca-scripts/README.md

 will only be used on *user* type certificates, and the *server* and *client* types will be renewed normally.
-If the current renewal method doesn't provide sufficient security, the current certificate should be revoked and a new one generated that is valid for the correct period of time using the *--days* option to **ca-create-cert**(1).
+If the current renewal method doesn't provide sufficient security, the current certificate should be revoked and a new one generated that is valid for the correct period of time using the **--days** option to **ca-create-cert**(1).

-  As with the certificate creation script the *--type* option is mandatory for **ca-renew-cert**(1), but the argument may be either a hostname, a username or a path to a certificate.
-Internally this will be resolved to the correct information required for certificate renewal.
+  As with the certificate creation script a Common Name can be passed to identify the certificate to renew; alternatively the path to a previously created certificate can be given.
+Internally these will be both be resolved to the correct information required for certificate renewal.

 Revoking a certificate
 ----------------------

-  To revoke a certificate and re-generate the CA certficate revocation list in both PEM and DER encodings, invoke **ca-revoke-cert**(1), again providing the *--type* option and either the hostname, username or the path to the certificate to be revoked.
+  To revoke a certificate and re-generate the CA certficate revocation list in both PEM and DER encodings, invoke **ca-revoke-cert**(1), again providing a Common Name or the path to the certificate to be revoked.
 Along with **ca-init**(1) this script can optionally generate a basic HTML template to serve the CA certificate and CRL with verifiable MD5 and SHA1 checksums.